Explore UCD

 • Refer the student to the UCD Library or the Writing Centre for guidance on good writing practices and avoiding plagiarism.
 The grade awarded for the assessment may reflect your poor academic practice.

-If you have been invited to a meeting with the School Plagiarism Committee you are strongly advised to attend as it will provide you with an important opportunity to understand why your work is under review and respond to the committee’s queries in relation to how you approached your work.
+If you have been invited to a meeting with the School Academic Integrity Committee you are strongly advised to attend as it will provide you with an important opportunity to understand why your work is under review and respond to the committee’s queries in relation to how you approached your work.
 If you wish, you can be accompanied to meetings by someone to support you, such as your Student Adviser or an SU Sabbatical Officer.
 The role of this person is to accompany you.
 The committee will want to hear from you directly.

 If you do not respond to the committee’s communications or choose not to attend a meeting the committee may proceed based on documentation, which may include your written submission where the school has invited you to do so.